svenvc/explorer-notes/getting-started.md

 +----------------+------------+--------+--------+
 ```

 Multiple conditions in a filter.
+The list is a conjunction.

+Sigils are pretty handy here.

 ```elixir
 iex> result = DF.filter(